 Santa Fe has a long history of being an art destination known for its turquoise jewelry, Western paintings, and bronze sculptures, but The City Different has a surprise for you.

-1. The House of Eternal Return, by Meow Wolf
+1. Meow Wolf's House of Eternal Return

 After establishing a local presence in both music and other harder-to-define ventures, the Meow Wolf arts production collective opened what they call an “immersive art installation” at the House of Eternal Return.
 It thoroughly departs from the traditional museum model in its bold use of interactive space.
 If you’re a little hazy on what all this means, don’t worry—keep reading.

 Maggie Thornton, a local artist at Meow Wolf, is one of the names to look out for.
 She splits her time between visual arts and sound for the installations, working in mostly “vinyl, plastics, and shiny stuff.”
 While her chosen art forms are certainly a departure from the traditional art that has drawn visitors and collectors to the city for decades, she and many area artists don’t really see it that way.
 “Meow Wolf is a counterpoint to much of the galleries, but there’s compatibility between the two scenes,” she explains.

 The fully interactive experience they’ve created at the House of Eternal Return pushes the envelope of what is possible for an exhibition space—an idea that quickly garnered national attention before opening its doors in 2016, thanks to city initiatives and backing by business partners like George R. R. Martin.
 (The Game of Thrones author also supported the reopening of the historic Jean Cocteau Cinema in 2013).

 The House of Eternal Return is truly fun for the whole family, and for music lovers as well, with an ample post-10pm lineup of eclectic performers.
 Tickets must be purchased in advance.